 Dr. Zahirul Haqe (DAE, Bangladesh)

 Prof. Dr. Md.
 Shaef Ullah (Bangladesh Agricultural University)

 Dr. Malvika Chaudhary (Plantwise, Regional Coordinator Asia)

 Related News & Blogs

-This month’s pest alerts include a new record of convolvulus hawk-moth (Agrius convolvuli) from Jehanabad, Bihar (Photograph © Sharp Photography) We’ve selected a few of the latest new geographic, host and species records for plant pests and…
+This month’s pest alerts include the first report of Grapevine Pinot gris virus infecting grapevine in Algeria (Image bydomdomegg) We’ve selected a few of the latest new geographic, host and species records for plant pests and diseases from CAB Abstrac…